 There are two critical activities to promote mastery of vowel sounds.
 I learned these at an Orton-Gillingham training ten years ago.
-These multisensory activities enable struggling and dyslexic readers to learn the vowel sounds. (als Academy of Orton-Gillingham Practitioners and Educators. (n.d.).
-Retrieved August 21, 2014, from http://www.ortonacademy.org/)
+These multisensory activities enable struggling readers and students with dyslexia to learn vowel sounds. (

 Practicing Short Vowel Sounds

 First, as each short vowel is introduced, teach a gesture with it.

 - Short A-put your hand under your chin because when you say /ă/ your chin drops down to touch your hand; say “short a says /ă/”.

 - E-make your pointer finger look like a toothbrush, hold your finger in front of your teeth and produce an /ĕ/ sound

 - O-make your mouth in the shape of an o and point to the circle your mouth makes when you say “short o says /ŏ/”.

 - U-put 2 hands together with thumbs pointing up to form